tgstation/tgstation/tgui/docs/component-reference.md

 Props:

 - See inherited props: [Button](#button)
-- `key: string` - A unique identifier for the tab.
+- `altSelection` - Whether the tab buttons select via standard select (color change) or by adding a white indicator to the selected tab.
-- `label: string` - Tab label.
+Intended for usage on interfaces where tab color has relevance.
 - `icon: string` - Tab icon.
-- `content/children: any` - Content to render inside the tab.
+- `children: any` - Tab text.
 - `onClick: function` - Called when element is clicked.

 ### `Tooltip`